kulasibasi/kulasi.github.io/README.md

 > Looking at the song's structure, it is an unconventional song approach as it follows a verse-verse-chorus pattern with the chorus being the words 'know it's for the better' repeated over and over again which is longer and progressively louder than the two verses combined.
 Moreover, I interpret this as the singer's undying and unhealthy yearning for this person which I and many other avid fans of Waiting Room relate to.

 [![Capture gi](https://user-images.githubusercontent.com/118235613/203459736-cd7526cf-4814-4629-a57f-7a57e492c273.jpg)](https://genius.com/Phoebe-bridgers-waiting-room-lyrics)
+The song starts with a student-teacher analogy for someone the singer likes.
+One may interpret this as from the start, the connection the singer yearns for has been problematic from the start.
+And the singer relating them to a teacher could mean something about this person having authority over the singer by simply existing.